Kenny7Zhang/brain/README.md

 In our project, we intend to detect the Pial Surface in Magnetic Resonance Image (MRI) of a brain.
 Pial Surface, in forms of tessellation, depends on Inner Cortical Surface and the tissue fraction of Grey Matter, White Matter and CSF in the brain.
 The generation of pial surface contributes to the Brain Registration, which is generally used in the biomedical and usually need a long-time computing by previous works.
 Beside to reduce the running time.
 The requirement of the surface model should also be achieved by our method, so that the tessellation can often be represented as a high resolution triangulated mesh with ~700,000 triangles with cortex surface information.

 ## Methods
 We tried two methods to detect surface of brain in MRI.
 Our training data are 3D brain models.
 The first method is to cut 3D models into patches and the second method is to cut 3D models into 2D images slice by slice.
 After the experiments, we find that the latter method outperforms the former.
-By our design, the input of the network model should be a 3-D brain image as the data and its vertices of the Pial Surface tessellation as the label; meanwhile, the output of our network model should be the prediction of the vertices wanted.
+By our design on training, the input of the network model should be a 3-D brain image as the data and its vertices of the Pial Surface tessellation as the label; meanwhile, the output of our network model should be the prediction of the vertices wanted.
+As to the test, we intend to input a MR image of a brain and then get a corresponding Pial Surface.

 ### 1. 3D patch
 We cut 3D models into patches.
 And the corresponding label is the central label of the patch.
 The architecture of this model is simple.